jungmannlab/picasso/readme.rst

 Contributing
 ------------

 If you have a feature request or a bug report, please post it as an issue on the GitHub issue tracker.
 If you want to contribute, put a PR for it.
 You can find more guidelines for contributing `here <https://github.com/jungmannlab/picasso/blob/master/CONTRIBUTING.rst>`__.
-I will gladly guide you through the codebase and credit you accordingly.
+We will gladly guide you through the codebase and credit you accordingly.
 Additionally, you can check out the ``Projects``-page on GitHub.
-You can also contact me via picasso@jungmannlab.org.
+You can also contact us via picasso@jungmannlab.org.

 Contributions & Copyright
 -------------------------